A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Discussion

 \subsection{Limitations}

-As noted earlier, the location of people in the space was mapped to the closest 1-meter marker.
-Additionally, we discovered structural differences of around $1.5m$ from the building blueprint which was used to develop our localization model.
-Nevertheless, we considered a margin of 2 meters of localization error as sufficient for tracking participant behavior at our study site for our future applications.
-For body orientation annotation, it was difficult to have participants turn exactly in $5\degree \sim 10\degree$ intervals.
-Regardless, we consider an error range within $45\degree$ is reasonable to identify the facing orientation of people in the study space while having group interactions.
+We identified structural variances of approximately $1.5m$ compared to the building blueprint, which was used to develop our localization model in Sec.~\ref{sec:indoor_localization}.
+Nevertheless, we deemed a margin of 2 meters for localization error to be acceptable for effectively tracking participant behavior at our study site in future applications.

+When it comes to annotating body orientation, achieving precise turns in exact intervals of $5\degree \sim 10\degree$ proved to be challenging for our participants.
+However, we consider an error range of up to $45\degree$ to be reasonable for tracking social interactions during group activities.
 The normal horizontal field-of-view of the human eye is about 135\degree, and our system can detect dyadic interactions from overlapping field-of-view between two people with at most $90\degree$ margin of error.
-In our model, the body orientation MAE was 28.97\degree overall, which was well within the $45\degree$ margin of error.
+In our analysis, the mean absolute error (MAE) for body orientation was found to be $28.97\degree$ overall, which falls well within the acceptable $45\degree$ margin of error.

-The areas in the study space that were not covered in our evaluation are filled with tables, yoga mats, or gym equipment that were used for various activities.
-Future studies will examine how complex movements and occlusions affect our tracking and body orientation estimation methods when people interact with those furniture and equipments.
-Despite these limitations in our evaluation, the proposed work shows promise as an initial step towards analyzing complex movements in open spaces.
+The areas that were not covered in our evaluation are filled with tables, yoga mats, or gym equipment.
+Future studies will examine how complex movements and occlusions affect our tracking and body orientation estimation methods when people interact with those furniture and equipment.

+Despite these limitations in our evaluation, the proposed work shows promise as an initial step towards analyzing complex movements in open spaces using a privacy-preserving camera-based activity monitoring system using secure edge computing framework.